 Combine the vinegar, water, sugar and salt in a saucepan and bring to a simmer, stirring until sugar and salt are dissolved.

-For softer vegetables and fruits, allow pickling liquid to cool before combining.
+For softer pickled fruits and vegetables, allow pickling liquid to cool before combining.

-Store in the fridge in a airtight container and use within a week.
+Store in the fridge in an airtight container and use within a week.

 All vinegars can be used for pickling, however some will give you better results than others.
 White vinegar can have a harsh flavour that might rob the vegetables you're pickling of some of their flavour, while strongly flavoured vinegars like malt vinegar or red wine vinegar can overpower (and discolour) what you're trying to pickle.
 Balsamic vinegar is generally not acidic enough for pickling, though it can be used as an ingredient in a pickling liquid.
 For best, consistent results, we prefer pickling with white wine vinegar.